Nurse Anesthesia Specialization

 Blended distance learning format.

 The blended distance learning format shortens your time on campus.
 The combination curriculum of online and distance study so you can learn from where you live and work.
-The first year of the program is 100% online.
-The second and third years of study are taught in a hybrid format with core courses taught online with specialty courses delivered in a traditional face-to-face format at Baptist Health Madisonville, Madisonville, Kentucky or St. Claire Regional Medical Center, Morehead, Kentucky.
+The first two semesters (Fall and Spring) of the program is 100% online.
+The remainder of study is taught in a hybrid format with core courses taught online with specialty courses delivered in a traditional face-to-face format at Baptist Health Madisonville, Madisonville, Kentucky or UK Good Samaritan Hospital, Lexington, Kentucky.

 Affordable competitive tuition.